calroc/Thun/Thun.md

 ### Expression

-A Joy __expression__ is just a sequence or list of items.
+A Thun __expression__ is just a sequence or list of items.
 Sequences intended as programs are called "quoted programs".
 Evaluation proceeds by iterating through the terms in an expression putting all literals (integers, bools, or lists) onto the main stack and executing functions